currinjs/CurrinJS/aio/content/guide/browser-support.md

 ## Polyfills #
-Angular is built on the latest standards of the web platform.
+Currin is built on the latest standards of the web platform.
 Targeting such a wide range of browsers is challenging because they do not support all features of modern browsers.

 You can compensate by loading polyfill scripts ("polyfills") on the host web page (`index.html`)